-Aged 18, Thunberg's knowledge and commitment offer a glimpse of what young people can bring to the table to tackle climate change.
-But as world leaders prepare for COP26 in November, how much will they listen to the varied experiences and insights of the generation least responsible for anthropogenic climate change yet most vulnerable to its consequences?
+Aged 18, Thunberg's knowledge and commitment offer a glimpse of what young people – 90% of whom live in developing countries – can bring to the table to tackle climate change.
+But as world leaders prepare for COP26 next month, how much will they listen to the varied experiences and insights of the generation least responsible for anthropogenic climate change yet most vulnerable to its consequences?

 In 2019, my co-researchers and I invited 13 young people from the Global South to take part in the Getting By workshop in Cambridge, UK.
 Three were denied UK visas.
 They were Rwandan entrepreneur Giselle, Senegalese pig rearer Mark, and a Ugandan women’s rights activist Regina (not their real names).
 Various combinations of no previous international travel, no track record of international conferences and low incomes seemed to conspire to make these young people appear to be less-reliable visitors – yet their views are exactly what is missing.

 Have you read?

 Young people are more vulnerable to climate disruptions than older adults who have better paid work, more qualifications and capital, and stronger networks.
 Climate-related disruption is set to increase alongside the growth of the youth populations in the world's 47 least-developed countries.
 The ramifications include displacement; lost education; early marriage; a downturn in agricultural livelihoods, and increasing anxiety about climate-related disruption.
 And this intersects with other disruptions, amongst which COVID-19 and associated responses stand out for their enormous impact upon young people’s lives and livelihoods.